morris/vanilla-todo/README.md

 Although not considered during the study, some observations can be made:

 - The JavaScript itself would be fine to share as ES modules.
-- However, event naming needs great care, as dispatching (bubbling) events from imported behaviors can trigger parent listeners in consumer code.
+- Event naming needs great care, as dispatching (bubbling) events from imported behaviors can trigger parent listeners in consumer code.
   - Can be mitigated by providing options to prefix or map event names.
 - CSS names share a global namespace and need to be managed as well.
-  - Could be mitigated by prefixing as well, however making the JavaScript a bit more complex.
+  - Can also be mitigated by prefixing, however making the JavaScript a bit more complex.

 ## 6. Conclusion

-The result of this study is a working todo application with decent UI/UX and most of the functionality of the original TeuxDeux app, built using only standard web technologies.
+The result of this study is a working to-do application with decent UI/UX and most of the functionality of the original TeuxDeux app, built using only standard web technologies.
 It comes with better overall performance